vu-cs4289-23s/GlobalScholars/README.md

     ```sh
     pnpm i
     ```
-* If you are running into issues installing dependencies using pnpm, you might need to start up the local pnpm server
+* If you are running into issues installing dependencies using pnpm, you might need to start up the local pnpm server first
     ```sh
     pnpm server start && pnpm i
     ```